twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/error-rendering-with-rsc/post.md

 React cannot throw an error, because it's already produced HTML output from the non-suspended parts of the tree, but it also cannot render a component that's errors.
 So the next best thing for React to do here is to leave this tree untouched and let the browser attempt to render it.

+Let's see what happens when the browser renders the error inside a `<Suspense>` boundary.

+{% render-rsc-suspense-error /%}

 When the browser attempts to render the RSC stream it will produce the Suspense boundary with a _Loading..._ just like the server.
 However, when the error from the `<Throws />` component renders in the browser, React is able to let the closest Error Boundary catch and handle the error.

 If there are no Error Boundaries to handle the error then the application crashes and unrenders itself.

 ## Errors across the environments